camunda/camunda-cmmn-moddle/README.md

 ## Building the Project

-You need [grunt](http://gruntjs.com) to build the project.

 To run the test suite that includes XSD schema validation you must have a Java JDK installed and properly exposed through the `JAVA_HOME` variable.

 Execute the test via

 ```
-grunt test
+npm test
 ```

-Perform a complete build of the application via
+Perform a complete build of the library via

 ```
-grunt
+npm run all
 ```